Avalanche vs. Ducks: Betting Trends, Odds, Advanced Stats

 Avalanche Advanced Stats

-- The Avalanche's past 10 games have averaged 0.1 fewer goals than the over/under of 6.5 set for this matchup.
+- In its past 10 games, Colorado hit the over six times.

-- In the last 10 games, the Avalanche have scored 1.6 more goals per game than their season average.
+- In the past 10 games, the Avalanche have scored 1.1 more goals per game than their season average.

-- The Avalanche offense's 82 total goals (3.7 per game) are ranked second in the NHL this year.
+- The Avalanche's 86 goals this season make them the third-best scoring team in the NHL.

-- On defense, the Avalanche are one of the best squads in NHL competition, conceding 63 goals to rank 10th.
+- The Avalanche are ranked 14th in NHL action in goals against this season, having given up 70 total goals (2.9 per game).

-- With a +19 goal differential, they're ranked third-best in the league.
+- With a +16 goal differential, they're ranked seventh-best in the league.

 Watch the NHL on Max with the B/R Sports Add-On